ddrohan/mobile-app-dev-labs/session06/lab/md/step02.md

-#Google+ Sign In
+#Setting Up Google+ Sign In

-As previously mentioned, this lab is all about understanding how <b>CoffeeMate.5.0</b>
+As previously mentioned, we now want our CoffeeMate App to interact with a sister Web App,

 ![](../img/bp01.png)